tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Certificate, CertificateVerify, and Finished.
 If it declines, it MUST send a Certificate message containing no certificates followed by Finished.

-Note: Because client authentication may requires prompting the user servers MUST be prepared for some delay, including receiving an arbitrary number of other messages, between sending the CertificateRequest.
+Note: Because client authentication may require prompting the user, servers MUST be prepared for some delay, including receiving an arbitrary number of other messages between sending the CertificateRequest.
 In addition, clients which receive multiple CertificateRequests in close succession MAY respond to them in a different order than they were received (the